 Love your new shoes?
 The pleasure of owning a shiny pair of brand spanking Oxfords or Derbys can all too soon turn to dismay when stiff new leather rubs your feet raw.

 Our approach to breaking in your new shoes is all about giving both your kicks and your feet the proper attention.
+Shoes with a good fit that are well cared for maintain their shape, and will stay comfy, but if your feet aren’t in good condition not even slippers will feel comfortable.
 Here’s what you need to know to make sure you and your new shoes stay friends.